 Andrew R. Flanders v.
-DiMarzio, Inc., 2020 USPQ2d 10671 (TTAB 2020)

-[precedential].
-In this cancellation proceeding, the Board denied Respondent DiMarzio Inc.'s motion for a protective order requiring Petitioner Flanders to take his Rule 30(b)(6) deposition of respondent in Bozeman, Montana, where respondent's designated witness resides.
-The Board declined to depart from the customary practice in federal court that the deposition of a corporation is ordinarily taken at its principal place of business.
+DiMarzio, Inc., 2020 USPQ2d 10671 (TTAB 2020) [precedential].
+The Board denied Respondent DiMarzio, Inc.'s motion for a protective order requiring Petitioner Flanders to take the Rule 30(b)(6) deposition of DiMarzio in Bozeman, Montana, where its designated witness resides.
+The Board declined to depart from the customary practice in federal court that the deposition of a corporation is (continued on next page) ordinarily taken at its principal place of business.
 Flanders noticed the deposition for New York City.
-Respondent has its principal place of business in New York and respondent had previously insisted that the deposition take place there.
+DiMarzio has its principal place of business in New York and had previously insisted that the deposition take place there.
 The Board observed that "[t]he location of a Rule 30(b)(6) deposition where the corporate designee resides in a state different from that in which the corporation has a principal place of business appears to be an issue of first impression for the Board."
 Noting that federal courts have broad discretion in determining the appropriate place for a Rule 30(b)(6) deposition for the convenience of the parties and in the interests of judicial economy, the Board concluded that "[a]ll the equities favor holding Respondent's deposition in New York City."

 Chavakula v.
 Praise Broadcasting AKA Praise FM, 2020 USPQ2d 10855 (TTAB 2020) [precedential].
-Petitioner Chavakula, rather than respond to Praise Broadcastings's discovery requests, filed a motion for summary judgment.
-Praise moved under FRCP 56(d) for discovery regarding the relevant Section 2(d) issues.
-The Board granted the motion, noting that one purpose of Rule 56(d) is to protect a party from being ambushed by a summary judgment motion before that party has an opportunity to obtain relevant discovery.
-Under FRCP 56(d) a party may be allowed to take discovery provided that it states the specific reasons why it needs such discovery, and sets forth the specific areas of discovery that it seeks.
-Praise maintained that it required discovery regarding priority and certain DuPont factors, pointing out which of its interrogatories and document requests were on point.
-The Board found that Praise had adequately explained "why it is unable to prepare a response to without discovery and confirms that what it needs is largely within Petitioner's possession, custody or control."
+Petitioner Chavakula, rather than respond to Praise Broadcasting's discovery requests, filed a motion for summary judgment.
+Praise moved under FED.
+R. CIV.
+P 56(d) for discovery regarding the relevant Section 2(d) issues.
+The Board granted the discovery motion, noting that one purpose of RULE 56(d) is to protect a party from being ambushed by a summary judgment motion having an opportunity to obtain relevant discovery.
+Under FED.
+R. CIV.
+P 56(d) a party may be allowed to take discovery provided that it states the specific reasons why it needs such discovery, and sets forth the specific areas of discovery that it seeks.
+Praise maintained that it required discovery regarding priority and certain du Pont factors, pointing out which of its interrogatories and document requests were on point.
+The Board found that Praise had adequately explained "why it is unable to prepare a response without discovery and confirms that what it needs is largely within Petitioner's possession, custody or control."
 Although the motion was not "ideally supported," the Board pointed out that it will not penalize a party "when the motion arises from the actions of an uncooperative or recalcitrant adversary who gridlocks discovery."

-d.
+f.
 Sanctions